 At some point, nearly every student has questions about the financial aid process.
 If that sounds like you, read on for more information on applying for financial aid!

-Use the Net Price Calculator to estimate your Financial Aid eligibility.
+Use the Financial Aid Estimator to estimate your Financial Aid eligibility.

 Steps to Apply for Financial Aid